Romi Goldmuntz Synagogue

 The last real shtetl in western Europe, Antwerp is known for its Orthodox Jews and its diamonds industry.
-Approximately 80% of Antwerp’s Jewish population makes a living from the diamond industry.
-More than half the world production of diamonds passes through these few streets near Centraal Station.
-The diamond centers, which can be visited, also serve as meeting places where ongoing debate takes place over the social, cultural, and political issues affecting the Jewish community.
+Barely twenty years ago, approximately 80% of Antwerp’s Jewish population used to make a living from the diamond industry.
+More than half of the world production of diamonds passed through these few streets near Centraal Station.
+The diamond centers, which can be visited, also served as meeting places where ongoing debate took place over the social, cultural, and political issues affecting the Jewish community.

 There are six Ashkenazic rite synagogues in Antwerp.
-The biggest is Romi Goldmunz, whose world-famous cantor is Benjamin Muller.
+The biggest is Romi Goldmunz.
 The Shromei ha-Das (Guardians of the Law) Synagogue, with over 6000 members, and the Israelitische Gemeente van Antwerpen, founded in 1904, represent the city’s Jewish community.

 The Kosher pleasures of Yiddish Town

 Yiddish Town, also known as “Pelikaan”, from the name of one of its main streets, is located around Centraal Station.
 Here, at the back of the houses or in arcades, you can find various restaurants and delicatessens usually bearing the name of the family owners.
 Apart from USA Pizza on the Isabellalei, none of them have views onto the street, but all offer prayer books.

 Malka, located in the Diamond Exchange, is exclusively for employees and clients of the Diamantkring (Diamond Circle).
 The cooking is glat kosher – dairy products only.
 Breakfast is served until 10.30 AM.
 Throughout the day, you can enjoy drinks and pastries in the diamond merchants’ hall outside the restaurant.